Jike338/FedFixup/README.md

 # FedFixup

-This repo contains PyTorch code for FedFixup (Federated Learning with Fixed-Update Initilaization) implementation.
+This repo contains PyTorch code for FedFixup (Federated Learning with Fixed-Update Initialization) implementation.